darribas/adbscan_buildings/code/README.md

   and that is the recommended implementation for future use.
 - `tools.py`: collection of utilities written for the project.
 The module also contains the initial implementation of A-DBSCAN used to generate the published results.
-A later implementation has been contributed to PySAL and represents the preferrable choice for future use.
+A later implementation has been [contributed to PySAL's `esda` package](https://github.com/pysal/esda/pull/94) and represents the preferrable choice for future use.
 - `LICENSE`: license file (BSD compatible)